Did you know each winter, one older person dies every 7 minutes from the cold?

 Visit more often

-Call in or visit more often if the cold weather stops your friend or family member from getting out and about.
+Call in or visit more frequently if the cold weather stops your friend or family member from getting out and about.
 It’ll also lift their spirits and make them feel less isolated.
-If you’re unable to call in you can always use IP Homecare to pop in on an adhoc basis.
+If you’re unable to call in you can always use our care in the home services to pop in on an adhoc basis.

 Check their Food cupboard and Fridge